ausaccessfed/dev-portal/docs/_openid-connect-integration/03-attributes.md

 These are the attributes/claims our OpenID Provider (OP) can provide to a Relying Party (RP) currently:

+This is a maturing service and at this stage only supports a subset of attributes/claims.
+For attribute requirements outside this range, [please contact us to discuss](mailto:support@aaf.edu.au).
+{: .callout-info}

 <table class="table table-striped">
   <thead>
     <tr>